Abused and Betrayed Christian Divorcees are Leaving the Church

 But sometime between 2005 and 2010, a change in leadership at my church, the loss of some wise discerning pastoral counselors and leaders on staff, plus a subtle shift to the "permanence view" of marriage made my attendance there uncomfortable.
 Why?
 Because I knew the horrible things going on behind closed doors, and I already suspected that a lot of evangelical divorces were for serious reasons.
-(My suspicions turned out to be right: Four major surveys provide evidence that half of divorces in the U.S. are for very serious reasons: a pattern of adultery, sexual immorality, physical abuse, emotional abuse, severe addictions, abandonment, or neglect.
+(Despite being told that most divorces are frivolous, and only a handful of divorces are for serious things, I found four major surveys that provided evidence that about half of divorces in the U.S. are for very serious reasons: a pattern of adultery, sexual immorality, physical abuse, emotional abuse, severe addictions, abandonment, or neglect.)

 My church liked my single mothers' ministry.
 It was a success story of helping impoverished mothers get back on their feet.
 And the pastors scheduled me to talk about it and to give my testimony on a Sunday morning.
 One pastor whom I really liked asked to see my written testimony in advance.
 He read it and handed it back and told me to tone down my happiness.
 So I revised it, and then revised it again at his request, to make it appear more sad and shame-filled.
 I felt uncomfortable, because it wasn’t true.
 God had rebuilt my life and restored the years the locust ate, just as he had done for many others in my group.
 My children had turned out great.
 I'd done well in my job.
 I was thriving in every way.
 I was doing so well in life that I had been invited to be on the board of a Christian organization.